Chad Stahelski Reshooting New Birds Of Prey Scenes (And It’s Okay)

-Last week, it was announced that Chad Stahelski, the director of John Wick, will reshoot action scenes for the Birds of Prey film.
+Last week, it was announced that Chad Stahelski, the director of John Wick, will reshoot action scenes for the new Harley Quinn movie, Birds of Prey.
 That kind of news usually makes people nervous.
 I’m here to tell y’all, though, that it’s going to be okay.

 When you hear news of a reshoot, it’s tempting to be suspicious.
 You might wonder, for example, if the studio has lost confidence in the director.
 You can look for evidence of that in the Solo movie, which had a director reshuffle after months of rumors that things weren’t going well.
 Or you could look at the Rogue One reshoots, which some say saved the movie.

 Chad Stahelski on the set of ‘John Wick 3’ courtesy of Lionsgate/Niko Tavernise

 But with Birds of Prey, there’s no evidence of that here.
 In addition to directing the John Wick trilogy, Stahelski is a (very) accomplished stuntman.
 That is, after all, one of the reasons why the John Wick movies work so well.
 As such, Stahelski’s stunt company, 87 Eleven, has already been at work on Birds of Prey.
 In fact, they’ve been there the whole time, since filming began.

 That Still Doesn’t Make Me Feel Better, Though

 Although most of us are probably unfamiliar with Cathy Yan’s work, we got some clues from the teaser released earlier this year.
 The neon-drenched clip tells us, for instance, that we’ll be getting a movie heavy on style.
 Although that style isn’t an exact match for the John Wick world, it’s close enough for Stahelski to blend.